Bensk-96/HMM-MAs-Crossover-Strategy/README.md

 Overview: Utilizing Hidden Markov Models (HMM) to identify different regimes, this repository features three distinct SMA-based trading strategies on SPY.
 The strategies are activated during these identified bull regimes to optimize performance.

+Note: For correct rendering, please clone this repository and open the .ipynb notebook locally in Jupyter or VS Code.

 ## Strategy 1: Standard SMA Crossover

 - Long Position: Initiate when the fast SMA exceeds the slow SMA in a bull regime.